-In 1988, L. E. Ward dubbed as "Property T" the condition that for nondegenerate subcontinua $K \subseteq M$, K contains a cut point of M. Clearly the conclusion of Lemma 5.1 implies Property T, but Ward actually proved that Property T is equivalent to being a dendron.
+In 1988, L. E. Ward dubbed as "Property T" the condition that for nondegenerate subcontinua $K \subseteq M$, K contains a cut point of M. Clearly the conclusion of Lemma 5.1 implies Property T, but it is actually no stronger.
+Indeed, Ward proved that Property T is equivalent to being a dendron.
 (He states in his paper that W. Bula and E. D. Tymchatyn had together proved the same result.)